 Anime & Manga

 - The Mewtwo from Pokémon: Genesect and the Legend Awakened.
-She is quite unpopular with the fandom for filling a role that many believe could have been filled by the well-loved established Mewtwo character from Pokémon: The First Movie and its sequel, for having a voice and personality that contrast sharply with said original Mewtwo, for having no explanation as to how a second Mewtwo is even possible, and for generally being the Fleeting Demographic Rule personified.
-Even Miriam Pultro, her English voice actress and One of Us, knew that the role would be controversial.
+It is quite unpopular with the fandom for filling a role that many believe could have been filled by the well-loved established Mewtwo character from Pokémon: The First Movie and its sequel, for having a voice and personality that contrast sharply with said original Mewtwo, for having no explanation as to how a second Mewtwo is even possible, and for generally being the Fleeting Demographic Rule personified.
+Even Miriam Pultro, its English voice actress and One of Us, knew that the role would be controversial.
 When Mewtwo returned for Super Smash Bros. and an episode of the Journeys series, they went with the original portrayal instead of this particular one, and this Mewtwo was Put on a Bus permanently with the release of Mewtwo Strikes BackEvolution, a remake of Mewtwo Strikes Back.
 After said movie was released, it was discovered that this Mewtwo was created due to rights issues surrounding the original Mewtwo rather than something more oblivious or insidious, and fans criticized the fact that this hadn't been explained in the first place.